Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 At the heart of Jungian Psychology lies the concept of 'archetypes,' universal, archaic symbols and images that reside within our collective unconscious.
 These archetypes, as proposed by Jung, form the psychic counterpart of instinct and are the building blocks of our dreams, myths, and folklore.
 They are the shared heritage of our human experience, transcending cultural and temporal boundaries.

-Jungian Psychology also emphasizes the process of individuation, a lifelong journey towards self-realization and wholeness.
+Jungian Psychology also emphasises the process of individuation, a lifelong journey towards self-realisation and wholeness.
 This journey involves integrating the conscious and unconscious parts of our psyche, including the 'shadow,' the part of ourselves that we deny or reject.
 Jung believed that confronting and integrating our shadow is a crucial step towards self-understanding and growth.

 Jung's work has had a profound influence on a wide range of disciplines, from psychology and psychiatry to literature and the arts.
 His Collected Works, a 20-volume series, is a testament to his vast contributions to the field of psychology and beyond.